 What should I test my water for and how much will it cost?

 In Oregon, it is recommended that you test for bacteria and nitrates every year.
 If these are present, it most likely means that surface contamination has found its way into the well and disease causing organisms may be in your water.
 In addition, testing for arsenic should be done at least once to see if arsenic is present and at what levels.
 Some areas in Oregon are particularly susceptible and certain counties are encouraged to routinely check their wells' arsenic levels.

 Testing for the most common risks will typically cost from $20 to $40 for nitrate analysis, $25-$40 for coliform bacteria (microbiological) testing, and $20-$45 for arsenic analysis.
 If other contaminants are suspected, more extensive testing may be warranted.
 Make sure to use an accredited laboratory.

 Do I need to report my results?
 Where should I send them?

 If you are just routinely testing your well, there is no obligation to report your results.
 If you are selling your property, you must report specific information about the well and the quality of the water within 90 days from receiving the results to both the potential buyer and the state of Oregon (ORS 448.271).

 To make sure all necessary information is provided, the seller should complete a Domestic Well Testing For Real Estate Transaction form.
 Blank forms are also available from local real estate offices and Oregon Drinking Water Services.
-The completed Domestic Well Testing For Real Estate Transaction form should be sent to:
+The completed Domestic Well Testing For Real Estate Transaction form and laboratory test results should be sent to: